UBC-MDS/movielover_py/README.md

 # movielover_py

-Hello!🍺  Bonjour! 🎉  Hola！👋  你好！🎆  Thanks for visiting the dashboard of movie information for movie enthusiast!!
+Hello!🍺  Bonjour! 🎉  Hola！👋  你好！🎆  Thanks for visiting the dashboard of movie information for movie enthusiasts!!

 This document (the README file) will provide general information about the app.
-You can select one of the following option to a specific section!
+You can select one of the following options for a specific section!

 * [Visualization App Purpose](#visualization-app-purpose)
 * [Usage Instructions](#usage-instructions)